Koenkk/zigbee2mqtt.io/docs/guide/faq/README.md

 - Try pairing the device closer to the coordinator.
 - CC2531/CC2530 coordinator only:
   - Stop Zigbee2MQTT, unplug the coordinator, wait 10 seconds, plug the coordinator, start Zigbee2MQTT and try to pair the device again.
-  - If none of the above helps, try to reflash the coordinator (does not require repairing of already paired devices).
+  - If none of the above helps, try to reflash the coordinator (does not require re-pairing of already paired devices).

 ### Interview fails
 - Try pairing the device closer to the coordinator.
 - There can be too much interference, try connecting the coordinator USB through an USB extension cable.
 This problem occurs a lot when used in combination with a Raspberry Pi 4.
 - If it’s a battery powered device, try replacing the battery.
 Try to keep the device awake by pressing the button of the device (if any) every 3 seconds.
-- Try repairing the device again for 2 or 3 times.
+- Try re-pairing the device again for 2 or 3 times.
 - This might be a Zigbee2MQTT bug, [Create a new issue](https://github.com/Koenkk/zigbee2mqtt/issues/new) with the zigbee-herdsman debug logging attached to it.
 [How to enable zigbee-herdsman debug logging](../usage/debug.md#zigbee-herdsman-debug-logging).
 - If device joins with `0x000000000000000` as `ieeeAddress` (you will see: `Starting interview of '0x0000000000000000'` in the Zigbee2MQTT log) your CC253X might be broken.
 [See issue #2761](https://github.com/Koenkk/zigbee2mqtt/issues/2761).
 - In case the device is a bulb, try resetting it through [Touchlink](../usage/touchlink.md)